 What is Med-Pay?

-Med Pay is short for medical payment coverage.
+Med Pay in Denver, Aurora, or Wheat Ridge is short for medical payment coverage.
 It is an add on to your car insurance policy.
 At this time there is a mandatory med-pay law.
 This means you will have med-pay unless you sign a statement that says you do not want med-pay.

 Should I ever reject or opt out of Med-Pay?